 what is BEAM

-BEAM is a “dream-tank,” re-claiming fantasy and utopian thinking as useful and needed in our political engagement with the future.
-We devise, design and facilitate imaginative and participatory events, workshops, processes and in(ter)ventions that engage its participants to publicly engage with "things that matter."
+BEAM is a dream tank, re-claiming fantasy and utopian thinking as useful and needed in our political engagement with the future.
+We devise, design and facilitate imaginative and participatory events, workshops, processes and in(ter)ventions that inspire its participants to publicly engage with matters of concern.

 Thematically, we centrally focus on the future of work, organization, civil society and business.
 For this we forge transdisciplinary collaborations with strong partners from the arts, academia, the start-up and business world as well as from third sector organizations.